Dragonink/trunic.typ/src/segmented-rune.typ

   consonant_bottom_right: false,
   /// #show-segment
   /// -> bool
-  invert_vowel_consonant: false,
+  invert_consonant_vowel: false,
+  /// A Trunic rune can be written in two different styles: _normal_ or _lined_.
+  ///
+  /// The _lined_ style adds an horizontal line to cut the rune in half.
-  /// Enables the horizontal segment of the rune.
+  /// This is the default style of runes in Tunic.
   ///
   /// ```example
   /// A normal rune: #segmented-rune(..ALL-SEGMENTS, lined: false) \